Professor Betty Kirkwood

-I am a fellow of the Academy of Medial Sciences and a fellow (by distintion) of the UK Faculty of Public Health.
-In 2017, I received the George Macdonald medal in recognition of outstanding research leading to improvement of health in the tropics.
+Betty is a fellow of the Academy of Medical Sciences, a fellow (by distinction) of the Faculty of Public Health and an honorary fellow of the Royal College of Paediatrics and Child Health.
+In 2017 she was awarded the George Macdonald medalt in recognition of outstanding research leading to improvement of health in the tropics.

 Affiliations